ParadigmHyperloop/Routes/README.md

 You should now see a built binary in the build directory.

 ### Windows
-Unfortunately the setup for Windows is a bit more complicated.
-For simplicity we used MinGW to compile the project so the setup.sh script could be reused.
-Other compilers should work but the CMake file is specifically built for using MinGW, at least for now.
+Unfortunately the setup for Windows is a bit more complicated We were able to successfully compile the project using MSYS.
+Other compilers should work but the CMake file is specifically built for using MSYS, at least for now, so if you do use another compiler you will have to change CMakeLists.txt.
 1. Download and install MinGW.
 The easiest way to do this is to use the installer, which can be found at https://sourceforge.net/projects/mingw/files/Installer/.
 Make sure MinGW is installed directly onto C:\.
 After installing you should now have a folder C:\MinGW\
-2. Make sure MSYS and binutils are installed.
-This can also be done in the installer fairly easily by checking the msys-base and mingw32-binutils and then going to Installation > Apply Changes
+2. Make sure MSYS, gcc, g++ and binutils are installed.
+This can also be done in the installer fairly easily by checking the msys-base, mingw32-gcc, mingw32-gcc-g++ and mingw32-binutils, then going to Installation > Apply Changes
 3. Find MSYS.
 It should be in C:\MinGW\msys\1.0 and its a batch file called MSYS.
 Open it.
 4. Clone the repo into any folder on your C drive
+5. Setup GDAL.
+GDAL has a page on how to compile it for MinGW / MSYS which can be found at https://trac.osgeo.org/gdal/wiki/BuildingWithMinGW.
+We had to replace the cpl_config.h with the one in the instructions under the Misc section on the tutorial to get it to compile.
+6. Install the Intel OpenCL SDK from https://software.intel.com/en-us/intel-opencl.
+You'll also need to make sure your graphics drivers are up to date.
+7. Install curl if you don't already have it.
+A great installer can be found at http://www.confusedbycode.com/curl/
-5. Type in these commands:
+8. Type in these commands:
 ```
 cd /c/path/to/repo/Routes/
-./setup.sh
+./setup-win.sh
 ```
-This will start compiling GDAL and download and place header dependencies in the correct place.
 6. After setup finishes, run these commands to actually build the Routes project.
 Make sure this is done in MSYS.
 ```
 mkdir build